-Graduate work taken at other regionally accredited institutions must be evaluated and approved by the Graduate Nursing Program Coordinator to satisfy degree requirements at BSU.
+Graduate work taken at other regionally accredited institutions must be evaluated and approved by the graduate program coordinator to satisfy degree requirements at BSU.
 Such transfer credit:

-- cannot be for courses over five years old and must satisfy the five-year time limit rule to count toward degree credit

-- cannot exceed 6 semester hours
+- cannot be for courses over five years old and must satisfy the five-year time limit rule to count toward degree credit - cannot exceed 6 semester hours

-- cannot reduce residency requirements

-Grades below "B" will not be accepted.
+- cannot reduce residency requirements - Grades below "B" will not be accepted.
 Transfer grades are not used in calculating semester, or cumulative grade-point averages.